LiteBIRD science goals and forecasts: improved full-sky reconstruction of the gravitational lensing potential through the combination of Planck and LiteBIRD data: Methodology

 For the diagonal harmonic-space C-inverse filter, data can be masked either before or after filtering.
 In their DR6 lensing analysis, the ACT collaboration applied the filter to masked data~\cite{ACT_DR6_lensing}.
 We find this approach appropriate for an accurate recovery of the intermediate to small scales accessible by ACT.
 However, \textit{LiteBIRD} and \textit{Planck} are full-sky surveys and the largest scales must be considered.
 To obtain $t_{\ell m}^\mathrm{CI}$ and $e_{\ell m}^\mathrm{CI}$, the approach of starting from masked data and then filtering works well.
 Nevertheless, the mode coupling between different scales induced by masking produces a spurious increase of the $BB$ power at low $\ell$ due to $E$-to-$B$ leakage~\cite{pymaster}.
 To mitigate this effect, we estimate $b_{\ell m}^\mathrm{CI}$ by filtering first the observed $e_{\ell m}$ and $b_{\ell m}$, and obtaining from them filtered $Q$ and $U$ maps.
 Afterwards, we mask those $Q$ and $U$ maps and calculate the $b_{\ell m}^\mathrm{CI}$ coefficients through the standard spherical harmonic transform.

 In figure~\ref{fig:Harmonic_filtering_LiteBIRD_no_fg}, we show the ratio between the masked and full-sky filtered CMB power spectra.
-Results are only shown for no-foreground \textit{LiteBIRD} simulations, since this is the case where we can perform a fair comparison with the full-sky scenario because the signal and noise are homogenous and isotropic.
-The diagonal harmonic filtering of eq.~(\ref{eq: diagonal harmonic filtering}) is exact in the full-sky limit, thus by comparing it with the partial-sky case we can identify mask-induced effects.
+Results are only shown for no-foreground \textit{LiteBIRD} simulations, since this is the case where we can perform a fair comparison with the full-sky scenario because the signal and noise are homogeneous and isotropic.
+The diagonal harmonic filtering of eq.~(\ref{eq: diagonal harmonic filtering}) is exact in the full-sky limit, thus by comparing it with the partial-sky case, we can identify mask-induced effects by finding deviations of the ratio between the masked and full-sky filtered spectra from the effective sky fraction, $f_{\mathrm{sky},2}=\sum_i w_i^2/N_{\rm pix}$ (calculated from the value the mask takes at each pixel, $w_i$), that one would recover with an exact filtering.
 No obvious $E$-to-$B$ leakage is observed, validating our mitigation strategy for mask-induced couplings in $BB$ through filtering in harmonic space first and masking in real space second.
-The power-spectra ratio perfectly matches the effective sky fraction, $f_{\mathrm{sky},2}=\sum_i w_i^2/N_{\rm pix}$, calculated from the value the mask takes at each pixel, $w_i$.
-We observe only differences at large angular scales.
+The power-spectra ratio reasonably matches the effective sky fraction.
+We only observe significant deviations at large angular scales.
 Comparable differences were also observed in our previous analysis~\cite{Lonappan_lensing}, showing that the diagonal filtering approximation has a similar accuracy compared to the pixel-based approach.
 Furthermore, the diagonal harmonic-space C-inverse filter is $\mathcal{O}(100)$ times faster than its pixel space counterpart, making it a much more convenient option for forecasting.